SwapnilChand/prompt-tune/README.md

 - **Multi-Model Compatibility**: Test prompts with various AI models, including different versions of OpenAI's GPT.
 - **Response Tracking**: Analyze how AI model responses evolve in relation to prompt modifications.

-## Contributing

-We welcome contributions to Promptune.
-If you're interested in helping, please read our [CONTRIBUTING.md](./CONTRIBUTING.md) file.

 ## License

 Promptune is released under the [MIT License](./LICENSE).